lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 at the same time.

 When working on a system with multiple authors, tests are essential to slowing down the rate at which bugs and regressions creep in over time.
-When you find a new bug in your system, add a test case that reproduces it and add it to the test suite.
+When you find a new bug in your system, add a new test case to reproduce the bug.

 Only use a given commit/build of your system for an experiment if it has passed all tests.